complexlogic/flex-launcher/extra/docs/configuration.md

 This is the title of the main menu that shows when Flex Launcher is started.
 The value *must* match the name of one of your menu sections, or there will be an error and Flex Launcher will refuse to start.
 See the [Creating Menus](#creating-menus) section for more information.

 #### MaxButtons
 The maximum number of buttons that can be displayed on the screen.
-If your menu has more entries than this value, they will be split into multiple pages.
+If a menu has more entries than this value, it will be split into multiple pages.
 A value of 3-5 is sensible for a typical TV size and viewing distance.

 Default: 4
 #### BackgroundMode